Universality for the focusing nonlinear Schroedinger equation at the gradient catastrophe point: Rational breathers and poles of the tritronquee solution to Painleve I: Introduction and main results

 As it was mentioned above, the asymptotics of $q(x,t,\e)$ within the region of a given genus is given explicitly in terms of the Riemann Theta-functions, associated with $\Rscr(x,t)$, with the accuracy $\mathcal O(\e)$, see \cite{TVZ1}, \cite{KMM}.
 (In the case of genus zero, see (\ref{lotg0a}).)
-The leading order behavior of $q(x,t,\varepsilon )$ in order $O(\e\ln\e)$ strips around left and right branches of the breaking curve, found in \cite{BertolaTovbis1}, has the accuracy $O(\sqrt{\e})$.
-It was conjectured by B. Dubrovin, T. Grava and C. Klein in \cite{DubrovinGravaKlein} that the error estimate near the gradient catastrophe is of order $O(\e^{2/5})$ and is expressible in terms of the {\em tritronqu\'ee} solution of P1 (see Remark \ref{remarkConjecture} for more details on their conjecture).
+The leading order approximation $\tilde q(x,t,\e)$ of $q(x,t,\varepsilon )$ in order $O(\e\ln\e)$ strips around left and right branches of the breaking curve, found in \cite{BertolaTovbis1}, has the accuracy $O(\sqrt{\e})$.